-- (1) Represents target and maximum amounts payable under our annual bonus program for fiscal year 2022.
-Actual amounts paid to the Named Executive Officers pursuant to such bonus program are disclosed in the Summary Compensation Table under the column heading "Non-Equity Incentive Plan Compensation."
-The material terms of the bonus program are described in the Compensation Discussion and Analysis section of this proxy statement. - (2) Performance-based stock options that will become eligible to vest (a) in part dependent on the Named Executive Officer's continued service over a four-year time-based vesting schedule, with the Named Executive Officer vesting in 25% of the performance-based options on each of the first four anniversaries of the date of grant, and (b) in part dependent on a comparison over the four-year performance period ending October 31, 2025 of our TSR to the TSR of the companies included in the S&P Mid Cap 400 Index.
-The number of options that will ultimately become vested and exercisable at the end of the four year vesting schedule will range from 0% to 175% of the target number of options based on our relative TSR ranking for the four-year performance period ending October 31, 2025.
-The performance-based stock options must be vested under both the time-based vesting schedule and the performance-based vesting conditions to become exercisable by the Named Executive Officer - (3) Restricted stock unit awards vest in four equal annual installments over the course of four years measured from the grant date. - (4) The exercise price for option awards is the fair market value per share of Viasat common stock, which is defined under our 1996 Equity Participation Plan as the closing price per share on the grant date. - (5) This column represents the grant date fair value, calculated in accordance with SEC rules, of each equity award.
+The performance-based stock options granted to Mr. Gowrappan on April 13, 2023 will become eligible to vest (a) in part dependent on his continued service over a four-year time-based vesting schedule, with him vesting in 25% of the performance-based options on each of the first four anniversaries of the date of grant, and (b) in part dependent on a comparison over the four-year performance period ending March 31, 2027 of our TSR to the TSR of the companies included in the S&P Mid Cap 400 Index.
+The number of options that will ultimately become vested and exercisable at the end of the four-year vesting schedule will range from 0% to 175% of the target number of options based on our relative TSR ranking for the four-year performance period ending March 31, 2027.
+The performance-based stock options must be vested under both the time-based vesting schedule and the performance-based vesting conditions to become exercisable by him.

+- (3) Restricted stock unit awards vest in four equal annual installments over the course of four years measured from the grant date. - (4) The exercise price for option awards is the fair market value per share of Viasat common stock, which is defined under our 1996 Equity Participation Plan as the closing price per share on the grant date. - (5) This column represents the grant date fair value, calculated in accordance with SEC rules, of each equity award.
 These amounts generally reflect the amount that we expect to expense in our financial statements over the award's vesting schedule, and do not correspond to the actual value that will be realized by the Named Executive Officers.
 The grant date fair value of the performance-based stock options was calculated using a Monte Carlo simulation which considered the likelihood of achieving the vesting conditions.
-For additional information on the valuation assumptions used in the calculation of these amounts, refer to note 7 to the financial statements included in our annual report on Form 10-K for the fiscal year ended March 31, 2022, as filed with the SEC.
+For additional information on the valuation assumptions used in the calculation of these amounts, refer to note 9 to the financial statements included in our annual report on Form 10-K for the fiscal year ended March 31, 2024, as filed with the SEC.

-Outstanding Equity Awards at 2022 Fiscal Year End
+Outstanding Equity Awards at 2024 Fiscal Year End

-The following table lists all outstanding equity awards held by each of the Named Executive Officers as of March 31, 2022:
+The following table lists all outstanding equity awards held by each of the Named Executive Officers as of March 31, 2024: